Elyse Willems

-Elyse Willems (born May 3, 1986) is a Canadian comedian, writer, actress and host.
+Elyse Willems (born May 3, 1986) is a Canadian comedian, writer, actress, and host.
 She is best known for her work as a cast member and producer at Funhaus, a division of Rooster Teeth Productions, since November 2015.
-Since then, Willems has appeared and been involved in numerous productions by Rooster Teeth.
+Since then, Willems has appeared and been involved in numerous productions by Rooster Teeth until the company went defunct in 2024.

 Willems self-published her debut novel, A Night in Halloween House, which became a bestselling Halloween children's book on Amazon in October 2020.

-Biography
+Life and career

 Willems was born and raised in Toronto, Ontario in a family of Polish descent.
 After graduating from the University of Toronto with a Bachelor of Arts in Political Science and Government, Willems relocated to Los Angeles in January 2012.
 She worked at Viacom as a production assistant on GameTrailers from August 2012, later becoming a segment producer at Defy Media in 2014, where she produced, wrote and hosted Mandatory Update, a weekly comedy news show that provided a satirical commentary on the video game industry.

+Funhaus

 In November 2015, Willems joined Rooster Teeth as a cast member of Funhaus.
 There, she has collaboratively produced and co-written numerous series, such as Arizona Circle, Sex Swing, and Twits & Crits, as well as produced and performed in gaming videos and podcasts.
 Willems has made several appearances at RTX conventions, including a Ladies of Rooster Teeth panel at RTX Sydney 2017 where she expressed her frustration at credit for things she has done being given to her male peers in the past, and on the series Always Open, hosted by fellow Canadian Rooster Teeth member and friend Barbara Dunkelman.
 In 2017, a shortened clip focusing primarily on Willems from one of Funhaus' videos went viral.
 The clip featured Funhaus members, including her husband, jokingly criticizing a female character for wearing a ponytail while Willems, who is wearing a ponytail in the clip, reacts in the background.
 The clip appeared in one of PewDiePie's videos, and garnered almost fifteen million views worldwide.
 Willems clarified that the intent was humorous and that her reaction was deliberately comedic.